 Using a credit card to fund your business can be a smart decision.
 If you need access to revolving credit, a credit card can be a better choice than a business or personal loan.

 Using a business credit card rather than a personal one can also make your life easier at tax time.
 You can simply review your card statement for purchases and payments, without worrying about checking for personal expenses.
-In addition, a business credit card can help you establish your business’ credit history, making it easier to get a loan later on.
+In addition, a business credit card can help you establish your business’s credit history, making it easier to get a loan later on.

-Another thing to keep in mind is that your card usage can affect your personal credit.
+Another thing to keep in mind is that your card usage could affect your personal credit.
 Some card companies report your activity to credit reporting agencies, which can impact your credit score if you fall behind on your payments.

-Worse, some companies will require you to sign a personal guarantee for the credit card.
-That means that you’ll be responsible for paying off the card balance even if your business fails.
+Worse, some companies will require you to sign a personal guarantee for the credit card — that means that you’ll be responsible for paying off the card balance even if your business fails.
 Unlike business loans or SBA loans, your credit card balance might not be dissolved when your company enters bankruptcy.

 An angel investor is a wealthy individual who invests their money in businesses and startups.
 An angel investor can also supply more than just capital.
-They can offer business advice, connect you with suppliers or other investors, and even expand your client base.
-In return for a loan, the angel investor gets equity in the business, earns money from returns, or gets royalties from your products.
+They can offer business advice, connect you with suppliers or other investors and even expand your client base.
+In return for a loan, the angel investor gets equity in the business, earns money from returns or gets royalties from your products.

-When seeking out an angel investor, it’s important to remember accepting a loan will often mean giving up at least some control of your business.
+When seeking out an angel investor, it’s important to remember that accepting a loan will often mean giving up at least some control of your business.
 In some cases, that can be worth it to get an experienced business advisor, but it can shift your company’s dynamic.